etjernst/Tutorials/README.md

 Ok, so what is `cloning`?

 #### <a name="clone">2. `Clone`</a>
-to `clone` a repo is to "download" it (...kinda)
+_to `clone` a repo is to "download" it (...kinda)_

-A clone is a copy of a repository that lives on your computer (instead of in the cloud somewhere)
+A clone is a copy of a repository that lives on your computer (instead of in the cloud somewhere).

-  > So why did I put "download" in scare quotes?
+So why did I put "download" in scare quotes?
 The main difference between cloning and downloading is that when git clones a repo, it pulls down a full copy of all versions of every file and folder for the project AND it remembers where you downloaded it from!

-  >
-  > The cloned repo stays connected to the _remote_ version (i.e. the one in the cloud), so when you make local changes to your file, git knows where these should go when you decide to push them to the remote version
+The cloned repo stays connected to the _remote_ version (i.e. the one in the cloud), so when you make local changes to your file, git knows where these should go when you decide to push them to the remote version

-  >
-  > If you instead decided to download the repo, you would just get the most recent files on the default branch.
+> :exclamation: If you instead decided to download the repo, you would just get the most recent files on the default branch.
 In brief, you wouldn't get any of the magic (i.e., the .git folder) and you can no longer use git in the downloaded folder

 #### <a name="commit">4. `Commit`</a>
-= a revision
+_= a revision_

 Above, I mentioned that a project repo stores every file's revision history.
 How do changes make it into the history?
 And how is it different from, say, how this works in Dropbox.